Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 He spent 22 years in prison before the Privy Council quashed his conviction in 2015 and has since received an apology from the Government and $3.5 million in compensation.

-Outside the High Cort, private investigator Tim McKinnel, who fought to get Pora out of prison, said the guilty verdict was a combination of "justice and trust".
+Outside the High Court, private investigator Tim McKinnel, who fought to get Pora out of prison, said the guilty verdict was a combination of "justice and trust".

 "Burdett's family and friends have endured 27 years of hardship but today we have seen justice merged with truth."

-McKinnel said the five trials had been tough-going for Burdett's family with a great deal of uncertainty and difficult times in terms of listening to all the evidence.
+McKinnel said the five trials - Rewa's three and Pora's two - had been tough-going for Burdett's family with a great deal of uncertainty and difficult times.

 McKinnel said he had spoken to Burdett's brother Jim when he started working on Pora's case and he was "incredibly understanding" and had a lot of questions.